Last revision: 06-03-2023

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-The letter for deposit of cheques pursuant to a loan agreement is a document which is used to hand over post dates cheques or undated cheques as security for repayment of the loan by a borrower.
+The Cheque Deposit Letter Pursuant to a Loan Agreement is a document that is used to hand over post-dated cheques or undated cheques as security for repayment of the loan by a borrower.
 Often, lenders require borrowers to hand over cheques as security since a default in repayment of the loan gives the lender a right to deposit the cheques and claim its money back.
 It is a quicker way to recover the amounts loaned and therefore is preferred by some lenders including banks.

 Two copies of the letter can be printed and signed by the borrower, and one copy can be retained for the record while the other handed over to the lender.
 The lender's signature can be obtained on the letter as an acknowledgement of receipt of the letter and cheques.
 The letter can be delivered personally if handing over the cheques in person or by post/courier.